zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

         `npm install dotenv`

     - Then, create a file called `.env` in the directory you’re currently in.
 Within `.env`, do the following:
-        - Create an environment variable called `MNEMONIC` and make it equal to the Secret Recovery Phrase for your Metamask wallet - if you didn’t write it down, you can follow [this guide](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) to reveal it once again.
+        - Create an environment variable called `MNEMONIC` and make it equal to the Secret Recovery Phrase for your MetaMask wallet - if you didn’t write it down, you can follow [this guide](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) to reveal it once again.
         - Create an environment variable called `RPC_APP_ID` and

         Your `.env` should look something like this: